h5md/h5md/h5md.rst

 Observables group
 ^^^^^^^^^^^^^^^^^

-Macroscopic observables are stored as one-dimensional time series.
-Their length is variable to accumulate time-steps.
+Macroscopic observables are stored as \[variable\] time series for scalar observables and as \[variable\]\[d\] time series for d-dimensional vector observables.
+The variable dimension allows to accumulate time-steps.
 The name of the group holding these datasets is "observables".
-This group has the same structure as "trajectory": for each observable there is a group containing three datasets: the actual data in "samples" and the step and time datasets.
+This group has the same structure as "trajectory": for each observable there is a group containing three
+datasets: the actual data in "samples" and the step and time datasets.

 * total_energy
 * interaction_energy